Ngā Tapuwae Case Study

 What’s the Word?

 Initially, the plan was to have each video be 15 seconds.
 Our team felt that stories as important as the ones that were going to be featured needed a little more time to breathe.
-Our client agreed and we extended each run time to around 30 seconds.
+WW100 agreed and we extended each run time to around 30 seconds.
 Furthermore, upon receiving long passages of transcriptions we picked out several excerpts and determined which phrases should be written out across the screen, and from that completed a script.
 This composition of the dialogue helped create more of an emotional impact to the audience by making a story out of the words spoken by the people that lived at that time.
 After getting the go-ahead, we went straight to work.

 Don’t Get Too Moody